 Each year, Ride for World Health culminates its fundraising efforts in a 3,300 mile cross-country bike ride from San Diego, CA to Bethany Beach, DE.
 We will stop at 50+ locations along the way and educate community members about the healthcare issues our country and world is facing today.
 Through a coast-to-coast lecture series and other events, R4WH engages the general public and medical professionals in discussions of local health care issues while drawing parallels to global concerns.

 Since the first cross-country trip, over 300 riders have raised nearly $800,000 for various national and global health charities.
-This year, we will be raising money for the Pure Water Access Project and Greif Neonatal Survival Program.
+Each year, the riders elect which organization(s) to support.
 Any donations are greatly appreciated (and tax-deductible!)